subsonic/SubSonic-3.0/SubSonic.Tests/ReadMe.txt

 Where are the connection strings specified?
 For ActiveRecord - In the App.config the Northwind connectionstring is used For all other tests - In the TestConfiguration.cs file in the root of SubSonic.Tests (next to this file)

+Why don't you use MSTest?
+Because it's not available in the Express versions of Visual Studio